frankfredj/SeedBox_DataScienceTest/ANALYSIS.md

 1. A difference between {REBILL | test} and {REBILL | control} labelled R(test, control)
 2. A difference between {REBILL | control} and {REBILL | control} labelled R(control, control)

+We will then compute respective p's, where "p" is the proportion of R >= 1.

+Since p's are techically derived from a sum of Bernouli random variables, their summation exhibit a Binomial distribution with parameters (p, n).
+Such a distribution converges rapidly towards a Normal distribution N(p, p(1-p)/n).
+We've effectively cleared out the problem of having a sufficiently large "n" where the underlying distribution of the random variable is unknown in order to apply a normality assumption, namely for t-tests.

+The idea behind all of this is to simply check what are the average odds of observing a difference of more than 1 REBILL between two people who can opt-out online.
+If implementing a different opt-out system really does affect the odds described above, then our newly estimated "p" will be an outlier.

+Using the simulation tools described in the previous section with n = 100 000, we have gathered the following statistics:

+* p given {test, control} was equal to 0.07309 and had variance 6.774785e-07 given n
+* p given {control, control} was equal to 0.01920 and had variance 1.883136e-07 given n

+Our hypothesis is that: p given {test, control} - p given {control, control} = 0

+We can safely label the distribution of this random variable as normal with mean 0 and s.d.
+6.774785e-07+1.883136e-07 under our hypothesis.

+The resulting p-value is 1, which indicates that someone amongst the test group is indeed likely to generate at least 1 more rebill. (far-right outlier)